 The war on marijuana, which started federally in 1937, has claimed millions of victims.
 Not just the suffering caused by arrest, trial and imprisonment, but also injuries and deaths at the hands of drug war police and assset forfeiture.

-That’s why it’s good to hear that federal marijuana legalization is being pushed by Democrats in the U.S. House of Representatives and the Senate via the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.
+With the 2020 election just around the corner, it’s interesting that federal marijuana legalization is being pushed by Democrats in the U.S. House of Representatives and the Senate via the Marijuana Opportunity Reinvestment and Expungement (MORE) Act.

 Sponsored by an unusual coalition of progressive, corporate and conservative Democratic politicians including Democratic Vice Presidential candidate Senator Kamala Harris, the new law would remove marijuana from the DEA’s “controlled substances schedule.”